Home » Resources » Communication Tips

 Be sure to honor the stamina of your loved one for having a meaningful conversation.
 Remember that by asking questions you are helping them access their brain’s frontal cortex— the part of the brain that solves problems and makes plans.
 The brain uses about 20 percent of the body’s calories.
 The frontal cortex is the biggest calorie guzzler, so it’s tiring to hang out in deep conversation or thinking.

 Through thoughtful discussions, over time, you may be able to help your loved one see that help/medication/treatment is a road they might explore.
-Help them draw their own conclusions about how that choice might connect to what they want more of (money, their own car or apartment, a relationship, etc.)
+Help them draw their own conclusions about how that choice might connect to what they want more of (i.e. money, their own car or apartment, a relationship, etc.).
+Always keep in mind that change starts where they want to be, not where you want them to be.

 Resources for training and more information